The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP CLUB in Largo, Florida. We are NOT a public business. This means we can make and enforce our rules.

 We do NOT allow sex in our club, and we are NOT a swingers club.
 If you have any questions about what activities are permitted and prohibited, please ask staff BEFORE you play.

-Q: Do you have private rooms?
-Can I just drop by to look around?
+Q: Can I just drop in to look around?

-A. No, we do not have private rooms.
-We are a private membership club and for the safety and security of our members and volunteers we do not allow unticketed people entry to our facility.
-Please see our quick video tour of our facility to see what it looks like inside.
+A. No. We are a private membership club and for the safety and privacy of our members and volunteers we do not allow unticketed people entry to our facility.
+Please view our quick video tour of our facility to see what it looks like inside.
+If you want to see in person what our facility looks like without joining, buy a ticket to one of the munches or classes that allows non-members to attend.

 Q: I saw someone playing and want to meet them.
 What’s the best way?

 A: Being polite is always a good first step.
-If the person is not engaged in a scene or aftercare, simply ask if they can talk, introduce yourself, and talk with them.
+If the person is not engaged in a scene or aftercare, politely ask if they can talk, introduce yourself, and talk with them.
 Don’t be rude or pushy.
-And if they decline to talk, or don’t want to play, please respect that.
+And if they decline to talk, or don’t want to play, accept that and move on.
+If you’re nervous, ask one of our volunteers for guidance/advice.
+That’s what we’re here for!

 Q: Do I have to play?
 Is it mandatory?